dareiff/sno-park/README.md

 Then, hit up your browser.

 ## TODO

-[] Add each park to list
+-   Finish adding each park to list
-[] Surface schedule for grooming
+-   Surface schedule for grooming
-[] Surface amount of trails/groomed trails
-[] Store location in localStorage to prevent asking too much [] Set home address?
+-   Store location in localStorage to prevent asking too much
+-   Set home address?
-[] Ability to *pin* sno-parks to top of page
+-   Ability to _pin_ sno-parks to top of page

 ## Major Todo

-[] store weather at server-level, 30 min?
+-   store weather at server-level, 30 min?
+    -   If any more than 10 people use it right now, we'll far exceeed the weather API calls

+## Regions not finished

+1. South Cascades
+2. Greenwater / Yakima